Last modified: April 1, 2021

 20.17 Conflicting Languages.
 In the event this agreement is made in the Indonesian and the English language, both versions are equally authentic.
 In the event of any inconsistency or different interpretation between the Indonesian version and the English version, the parties agree to amend the Indonesian version to make the relevant part of the Indonesian version consistent with the relevant part of the English version.

 Jumpstart Enablement Services Addendum

-This Jumpstart Enablement Services Addendum (the "Jumpstart Enablement Addendum") supplements and is incorporated into the Agreement between Looker and Customer.
+This Jumpstart Enablement Services Addendum (the "Jumpstart Enablement Addendum") supplements and is incorporated into the Agreement between Google and Customer.
 Terms defined in the Agreement apply to this Jumpstart Enablement Addendum.

 1.1.
 Objective.
 Jumpstart Enablement Services are designed to help Customer learn to use the Services.
 Jumpstart Enablement Services include the following:

 Software and data review;